emb-riscv/specs-markdown/interrupts-use-cases.md

 with the `interrupt` attribute, should always save and restore all the FP registers, as seen in the example.

-In moders designs, which use plain C interrupt handlers, and the registers are saved before entering the handlers, it is possible to use a more efficient mechanism, which only reserves the space onto the thread stack, but does
+In modern designs, which use plain C interrupt handlers, and the registers are saved before entering the handlers, it is possible to use a more efficient mechanism, which only reserves the space onto the thread stack, but does